Rajesh100903/SI-2024-22BECB73/README.md

 ![fsk](https://github.com/Rajesh100903/SI-2024-22BECB73/assets/173932157/1dc5bafd-0d94-4236-91df-15d9f5c3dc0f)

-#### TO generate a cosine wave and plot the axis labelling [Cosine wave](https://github.com/Rajesh100903/SI-2024-22BECB73/blob/main/cos%20wave%20gen)
+ To generate a cosine wave and plot the axis labelling [Cos] (https://github.com/Rajesh100903/SI-2024-22BECB73/blob/main/cos%20wave%20gen)

 ## Lab 6 Antenna design and configuration using 4NEC2
 4nec2 is a popular free NEC-2 based antenna modeler and optimizer for Windows.
 It allows users to design, analyze, and optimize antenna structures and calculate their properties such as radiation patterns, impedance, and more.
 Here's a brief overview and some guidance on how to use 4nec2.We can manufacture dipole antennas, horn shapped antennas , V shapped antennas.